Local SEO for Realtors: What Actually Moves the Needle in 2026

 Why doesn't sharing listings on social media help my local SEO?

 Social media posts are not indexed in a way that builds authority for your website.
-Google does not factor your Instagram engagement into your search rankings.
+Instagram engagement does not directly build your website’s local search authority the way locally specific website content, Google Business Profile signals, and reviews do.
 Social media and SEO are different systems with different mechanics.
 Conflating them is how agents spend time feeling productive without moving the needle on search visibility.

 What Actually Moves Local Rankings